RUSPY6/Hue-Cha-Minh/Character/README.md

 - Sosig load-outs and their clothing choices have been tweaked to represent real-world U.S. and ARVN soldiers better, but still retain their body armor
 - Grenadiers and Combat Engineers, armed with grenade launchers and flamethrowers respectively, become much more prominent during late-game

-#### Optional Lite Progression
+### Optional Lite Progression
 - Looking for a more arcadey 'Nam experience?
 Try out the included "Lite Progression" version, featuring:
-    - Traditional equipment pools, combining both Eastern and Western equipment, similar to vanilla characters!
+    - Combined Northern and Southern equipment pools, identical to vanilla characters!
     - Exemption from equipment rarity, you're just as likely to get an FG-42 as you are an M60!
-    - Simplified categorization of weapon types; equipment pools such as *Heavy Battle Rifles* and *Full Auto Battle Rifles* have now been combined!
+    - Simplified categorization of weapon types; similar equipment pools such as *Heavy Battle Rifles* and *Full Auto Battle Rifles* have now been combined!

 ### Recommended Mods